QuentinRa/blog.quentinra.dev/operating-systems/windows/active-directory/index.md

     * You can prevent person from taking some addresses
     * Select a lock duration <small>(ex: 1 day)</small>
 * We can reserve an IP address for a specific MAC address
+* You can see attributed IPs in "Address leases"

 ➡️ Use `ipconfig /all` to get the IPv4/MAC address.
 </details>